Becoming an Australian citizen

 What time do the ceremonies start and how long do they last for?

 Ceremonies commence at 7.30pm and conclude around 8.30pm.
 It is asked that you arrive no later than 6.15pm to register your name and obtain your seat number.
-Seating for the people being naturalised is numbered and marked with the person’s name.
+Seating for the people being naturalised is numbered.
 This is to facilitate the smooth running of the ceremony.
 Please note: the Australia Day ceremony commences at 10am.

 Can I bring family to watch?